DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 .. hint:: Some interesting points about the startup:

- * You don’t need to set turnouts, because each route is setting them as required.
+ * You don't need to set turnouts, because each route is setting them as required.
  * Signals default to RED on power up, and get turned GREEN when a route clears them.